Interpolations of monoidal categories and algebraic structures by invariant theory: Examples

 \subsection{Wreath products with $S_t$}

 If $G$ is any group one can construct the wreath product $S_n \wr G := S_n\ltimes G^n$, where $S_n$ acts by permuting the entries in $G^n$.
-We will show here how we can interpolate this construction when $G$ is the automorphism group of an algebraic structure in $\Vec_K$ with a closed orbit.
-This generalizes the construction of Knop from \cite{Knop}, where he constructed the categories $\Rep(S_t\wr G)$ for $G$ a finite group.
+We will show here how we can interpolate this construction when $G$ is any reductive group.
+We will use Theorem \ref{thm:mainallG}, that says that $G$ is the automorphism group of some algebraic structure with a closed orbit.
+Our construction generalizes the construction of Knop from \cite{Knop}, where he constructed the categories $\Rep(S_t\wr G)$ for $G$ a finite group.
 The construction we present here work for general good characters as well.

 Let $(A,(y_i))$ be an algebraic structure in some good category $\D$.
 Write $\chi:\winf\to K$ for the character of invariants of $(A,(y_i))$.
 We will define now a new algebraic structure, and show that its direct sums can be interpolated.
 We define $\ol{A} = \one\oplus A$, and we consider the new algebraic structure $(\ol{A},(y_1,\ldots, y_r,P,u,\epsilon,m,c))$ where $P:\ol{A}\to\ol{A}$ is the projection with kernel $A$ and image $\one$, $u:\one\to \ol{A}$ is the natural inclusion, $\epsilon:\ol{A}\to \one$ is the natural projection, $m:\ol{A}\ot\ol{A}\to \ol{A}$ is given by $\ol{A}\ot\ol{A}\stackrel{P\ot 1}{\to} \one\ot \ol{A}\cong \ol{A}$, and $c:\one\to \ol{A}\ot\ol{A}$ is given by $\one\cong\one\ot\one\stackrel{u\ot u}{\to} \ol{A}\ot\ol{A}$.
 We will write the new structure as $(\ol{A},(z_i))$.
 We claim the following: \begin{lemma} Assume that $(A,(y_i))$ is an algebraic structure in $Vec_K$ with automorphism group $G$.
 Then the automorphism group of $(\ol{A},(z_i))^{\oplus n}$ is $S_n\wr G$ \end{lemma} \begin{proof} We write $\ol{A}^{\oplus n} = A^{\oplus n}\oplus \one^{\oplus n}$.
 Write $B:=\one^{\oplus n} = Ke_1\oplus\cdots\oplus Ke_n$.
 There is an action of $S_n\wr G = S_n\ltimes G^n$ on $(\ol{A},(z_i))^{\oplus n}$, where $G^n$ acts diagonally on $A^{\oplus n}$ and trivially on $B$, and $S_n$ permutes the direct summands.
 We will show that these are all the possible automorphisms of the structure $(\ol{A},(z_i))^{\oplus n}$.